Bruce Beresford: Opera

 In 2012, he directed a production of Erich Wolfgang Korngold's opera Die tote Stadt for Opera Australia.

 In 2018, he directed the Australian premiere of Rossini's Otello for Melbourne Opera.

+Writing

+Beresford is a contributor to The Spectator Australia.

 Memoir

 In August 2007, he published a memoir, Josh Hartnett Definitely Wants To Do This...
 True Stories From A Life in the Screen Trade.

 Personal life

 Beresford's second wife is novelist Virginia Duigan, sister of film director and editor John Duigan.
 He has five adult children and now works both in Australia and the United States.

 Contemporaries and friends

 Beresford attended the University of Sydney with critic and documentary maker Clive James, art critic and aficionado Robert Hughes, activist and author Germaine Greer, journalist Bob Ellis, poet Les Murray, and writer Mungo McCallum.
 His contemporary and friend, actor and theatre director John Bell, shared a house and also did some film acting.
-Beresford remains close friends with Australian comedian, satirist and character actor Barry Humphries, best known for his on-stage/television alter ego Dame Edna Everage, and his family.
+Beresford was close friends with Australian comedian, satirist and character actor Barry Humphries, best known for his on-stage/television alter ego Dame Edna Everage, and his family.